 Now we know the rules of narrative we can start to bend and break them.
 An obvious instance would be The Unfortunates by B. S. Johnson, I can’t call this a book in the traditional sense because it was published as a collection of booklets in a box.
 On booklet was marked as the beginning and one as the ending and the rest of chapter booklets could be arranged however the reader wanted so the story could be different every time they read it.

 Another example might be Waiting For Godot by Samuel Beckett, there is a story where two waiting people meet some travelling people and the person they’re waiting for never arrives.
-Now, we could make some deep readings of this but as Beckett was more interested in rhythm than meaning we’ll at what is basically a story where nothing much happens.
+Now, we could make some deep readings of this but as Beckett was more interested in rhythm than meaning what we have is basically a story where nothing much happens.

 I could also refer again to Calvino’s On a Winter’s Night a Traveller that negates convention by being a story made up of snapshots of different stories that the reader never gets the endings of.